Did you know your body communicates with you around the clock?

 The Language of Pain…are you listening to your body’s signals?

-One of the most common languages our body uses to communicate with us — is PAIN.
+Besides our love language fueled by the hormone Oxytocin, another one of the most common languages our body uses to communicate with us — is PAIN.

-The International Association for the Study of Pain defines it as, “an unpleasant sensory and emotional experience associated with actual or potential tissue damage, or described in terms of such damage”.
+The International Association for the Study of Pain defines it as, “an unpleasant sensory and emotional experience associated with actual or potential tissue damage, or described in terms of such damage.”

 Pain is always subjective in that each individual learns the application of the word through their own experiences.
 Accordingly, pain is that experience we associate with actual or potential tissue damage.
 It is unquestionably a sensation in a part or parts of the body, but it is also always unpleasant and therefore a negative emotional experience.

-The source of pain following a trauma, injury, or illness is pretty obvious, but the cause of chronic pain can be less apparent.
+The source of pain following trauma, injury, or illness is pretty obvious, but the cause of chronic pain can be less apparent.

 Headaches, back pain, and joint stiffness are examples of common ailments that often stem from problems within your body’s structural alignment.
 If you experience such symptoms or other chronic pain, tightness, or stiffness, your body’s fascia may be the culprit.

-Fascia is a network of dense connective tissue that encompasses the entire body.
+FASCIA is a network of dense connective tissue that encompasses the entire body.
 It’s made up of proteins that are interwoven around our organs and all the parts of our major bodily systems, including the skeletal, muscular, cardiovascular, and nervous systems.

-A Royal Pain in the Fascia
+A Royal Pain in The Fascia

 Healthy fascia is flexible and moves easily with the body.
 Compromised fascia is tight and stiff, affecting the body parts it surrounds and resulting in muscle pain, limited range of motion, and poor structural alignment.